WHOIGit/django-aws-starterkit/aws-cdk/starter-kit/README.md

-# Welcome to your CDK TypeScript project!

-This is a blank project for TypeScript development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+# CDK code for a Django app in Fargate

+Deploys all AWS components needed for a containerized Django app running in Fargate.

 ## Useful commands